BlankyWacky/mr-infinite-swing/README.md

 # Marvel Rivals - Infinite Swing Utility (Proof-of-Concept)

-This repository contains a Rust code snippet demonstrating how to externally modify memory to alter the swing mechanics for swing-based characters in Marvel Rivals.
+This repository contains a Rust code snippet demonstrating how to externally modify memory to alter the swing mechanics for swing-based characters in Marvel Rivals (Venom, Spider-Man)

 ## What it does